openjfx/samples/README.md

 # samples

-JavaFX 11 samples to run with different options and build tools
+This repository contains a collection of JavaFX 11 samples that can be run with different options and build tools.

+The related documentation for each sample can be found [here](https://openjfx.io/openjfx-docs/).

+For more information go to https://openjfx.io.

 HelloFX
 =======